 Today I remembered how odd our instructional design life can be.
 For example, I attended a kickoff meeting to design and build a course that teaches medical personnel about venous access devices (VADs) and how to prevent infections from their use.
 I didn’t even know what a venous access device was.
 This is a typical day in the life of an instructional designer.

 VADs are those tubes that go into a large vein and hang around to administer fluids or medications.
 There’s more, but you probably don’t want to hear it.

-- We Can’t Be Stopped.
 The really important SMEs are often too busy to show up at a meeting.
 That’s not enough to stop us!
 As designers, we get the source materials and plow ahead anyway.
 We’ll find underling SMEs to use as replacements.
 We’ll do our own research.
 After all, not knowing the subject is the normal state of things for an instructional designer.

-- We Can Make A Difference.
 If you’re not feeling cynical, you could argue that training is one of the most important ways to make a positive difference in people’s lives.
 It opens new worlds, provides new skills, changes attitudes and helps people advance in their careers.
 Perhaps that’s one of the reasons many of us are hopelessly addicted to this field.

 If you want to find out more about a career in instructional design, download my quick read eBook below.